mrloulass/city-explorer/README.md

 # Time Estimates

-Name of feature 3:
+Name of feature 3: Add a error message when user does not type city name use Bootstrap component

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

-Start time:
+Start time: 7:30

-Finish time:
+Finish time: 8:30

-Actual time needed to complete:
+Actual time needed to complete: 1 hr